Scroll down for a variety of tips, how tos and inside information that can help you sharpen your fund-searching skills.

 Did you know that your energy project might make you a public utility?

-If you’re considering an energy project that will allow you to sell heat or power outside of your own community, you’ll be considered a public utility and regulated under B.C.’s Utilities Commission Act.
+If you’re considering an energy project that will allow you to sell light, heat, cold or power, you may be considered a public utility and regulated under B.C.’s Utilities Commission Act.
 Contact the BC Utilities Commission (BCUC) for more information.

 The following are some definitions of terms used in the BC Community Climate Funding Guide.

 Active Transportation: Refers to all human powered forms of travel.
 Walking and cycling are the most common, but running, scootering, skateboarding, in-line skating, using a wheelchair, paddling, skiing, snowshoeing, horseback riding and using electric bicycles or scooters are all types of active transportation.
 Active transportation projects usually feature sidewalks, bicycle lanes, multi-use pathways, trails, lighting or pedestrian bridges that both promote and enhance active movement around communities and reduction of greenhouse gases from vehicles.

 Asset Management: The responsible delivery, operation and management of infrastructure and services.
 Asset management ensures that communities build and maintain infrastructure to provide services and deliver them in a socially, economically and environmentally responsible manner.

 Built Environment: The term built environment refers to the human-made surroundings that provide the setting for human activity, ranging in scale from buildings and parks or green space to neighborhoods and cities that can often include their supporting infrastructure, such as water supply, or energy networks.
 This can include housing and other buildings within a community.